Deep Frequency-Aware Functional Maps for Robust Shape Matching: Deep Frequency Awareness Functional Maps

-Based on the aforementioned spectral filter operator preservation, we propose a novel and efficient unsupervised deep functional map architecture, called Deep Frequency-Aware Functional Maps (Deep FAFM).
-The overview of its pipeline is demonstrated in Fig. \ref{fig2: Our networks}.
+Building on the aforementioned spectral filter operator preservation constraints, we introduce a novel and efficient unsupervised deep functional map architecture, termed Deep Frequency Awareness Functional Maps (DFAFM).
+An overview of the pipeline is presented in Fig.~\ref{fig2: Our networks}.